B1nus/wezy/README.md

 - [ ] Formal grammar specification
 - [ ] Rewrite the compiler in crust
 - [ ] Errors for float operations (infinity, nan etc)
+- [ ] Replace break with return
+- [ ] if and loops have a return value?
+- [ ] Switch statements can take in values

 What is crust?
 Friendly, as easy and concise as python, but with strict rules on error handling and with a representation close to it's bytecode. crust aims to have few abstractions as possible while still being capable of expression complex logic in a natural way.